postlund/pyatv/docs/protocol.rst

 Authentication
 ^^^^^^^^^^^^^^
 Some commands can be queried freely by anyone on the same network as the Apple TV, like the server-info command.
-But most commands require an identifier called HSGID and a "session id".
+But most commands require a "session id".
 The session id is obtained by doing login and extracting the ``mlid`` key.
-Both HSGID and session id are then included in all requests, e.g.
+Session id is then included in all requests, e.g.

-  ctrl-int/1/playstatusupdate?session-id=<session id>&hsgid=<hsgid>&revision-number=0
+  ctrl-int/1/playstatusupdate?session-id=<session id>&revision-number=0

 The device will respond with an error (503?) if the authentication fails.